$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Positively Scale-invariant Space of ReLU Networks

-\subsection{positively scale-invariant space and Its Dimension}
+\subsection{Positively Scale-Invariant Space and Its Dimension}

-Although Theorem \ref{thm1} shows the values of paths are invariant variables under $\mathcal{G}$-action, we find that the paths have inner-dependency and therefore their values and activation statuses are not independent (see Figure \ref{example}).
-In order to describe this dependency clearly, we introduce a new representation of paths.
+Although Theorem \ref{thm1} shows the values of paths are invariant variables under $\mathcal{G}$-action, we find that the paths have inner-dependency and therefore their values and activation statuses are not independent.
+Let us consider the example in Figure \ref{example}.
+The values of paths have the relationship { $v_{p^4}(w)=\frac{v_{p^2}(w)\cdot v_{p^3}(w)}{v_{p^1}(w)}$}.
+Using the vector representation of paths that is described in section 2.2, we find that their path vectors follow the relationship $p^4=p^2+p^3-p^1$, which means that they are not linearly independent.